-Avoiding Tumbleweed People
+Watch Out For Tumbleweed People

-(By Gil Gerretsen) One of my mentoring clients once made a casual reference to “tumbleweed people” and I thought it was a fabulous term that needed to be shared.
+(By Gil Gerretsen) One of my clients once made a casual reference to “tumbleweed people” and I thought it was a fabulous term that needed to be shared.
 They are “now and then” people who tend to blow through our lives.
 They can also be a dangerous nuisance.

 If you’ve ever been out west in the autumn, or even watched a western movie, then you’ve probably seen tumbleweeds rolling across the landscape.
 If you are not familiar with tumbleweeds, then a simple Google video search will quickly enlighten you.